 2) The condition seems to have shifted to the worse in the Post-Vedic Period (Puranic and later times) when the prestige of women was made inferior to that of men.

 The post-Vedic time is defined by paradox towards women.
 Women were envisioned both as goddesses or Shakti to be worshipped and temptresses to be spurned at the same time.
 The great epics put mothers of sons and loyal wives on a huge pedestal.
 Except in the form of goddesses or mothers, women were hardly seen as similar to men.
 With the possible goal of stabilizing the family as a social society, Manu ascertained the principle of purity as the basis of a code of social code/conduct.
 Women were seen as the most probable problem to the virtue of the family heritage.
 They were, therefore, constrained to the four walls of their home.

 Spiritual or Religious prescriptions and social rules supported each other to relegate women to secondary stature.

-The consequence of this vision of women was a prohibition of education to women–forbid to read Vedas or chant mantras.
+The consequence of this vision of women was a prohibition of education for women–forbidden to read Vedas or chant mantras.
 The responsibility of a married woman was restricted to her home and to assist her husband faithfully.
-She could achieve her salvation through selfless duty to her husband, taking care of his daily necessities so that he could meditate and fulfil Vedic rites.
+She could achieve her salvation through selfless duty to her husband, taking care of his daily necessities so that he could meditate and fulfill Vedic rites.